jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/02_logical_conjunction_disjunction.rst

 .. code-block:: python

-  TypeError: logical_conjunction() takes 1 positional arguments but 2 were given
+  TypeError: logical_conjunction() takes 1 positional argument but 2 were given

 I change the signature